SpeechMaze · The Global Youth Speaking Championship

 Our panel of experienced judges scores each speech across the following:

-• The quality of the speech, including the clarity of the message, creativity, and the logical flow of ideas
+• Speech quality: clarity of message, creativity, and the logical flow of ideas

-• The participant's ability to engage the audience through eye contact, vocal expression, and body language
+• Audience engagement through eye contact, vocal expression, and body language

-• How unique and original the speech is, in both topic choice and perspective
+• How unique and original the speaker’s perspective on the topic is

-• Staying within the allotted time (2 to 5 minutes) is important to avoid point deductions
+• Staying within the allotted time (2 to 5 minutes) avoids point deductions

 Distributed across both age categories.
 Every finalist gets recognition.